umbraco/UmbracoDocs/13/umbraco-engage/developers/analytics/extending-analytics/sending-data-to-the-gtm-datalayer.md

 ---
 description: >-
-  Discover how to push A/B testing and personalization variables from uMarketingSuite to the Google Tag Manager (GTM) data layer in Razor templates.
+  Discover how to push A/B testing and personalization variables from Umbraco Engage to the Google Tag Manager (GTM) data layer in Razor templates.
 ---

 # Sending data to the GTM Datalayer

-The uMarketingSuite provides a partial view that pushes variables related to A/B testing and personalization to the Google Tag Manager (GTM) data layer.
+Umbraco Engage provides a partial view that pushes variables related to A/B testing and personalization to the Google Tag Manager (GTM) data layer.

 The following variables are pushed: